 “If you’re looking for a cheap American Flag, you’ve come to the wrong place.” - Max Berry

-Their mission was to scour the country to find the highest quality materials, sewing processes and accessories made in America so the customer doesn't have to.
-Not long after the company’s inception, they began working with a third-generation, family-owned factory where many of the seamstresses had seen their jobs disappear as American textile manufacturing moved overseas.
-After tirelessly testing fabrics and exploring sewing techniques to create the perfect flag, Allegiance was born, contributing to a resurgence in American textile manufacturing along the way.
+Their mission was to scour the country to find the highest quality materials, sewing processes and accessories made in America.
+The founders spent two years researching and developing the perfect way to sew the American flag.
+Allegiance now employs dozens of seamstresses, many of whom saw their jobs disappear as American textile manufacturing moved overseas.
+Max, Wes, and Katie are proud to contribute to a resurgence in American textile manufacturing.

-They like to think they’re a fun-loving bunch who can to kick-back with a cold beer and shoot the breeze with the best of them.
-And most of their friends and colleagues will tell you that’s exactly who they are.
+They're a fun-loving bunch who love their country.
+And their friends and colleagues will tell you that’s exactly who they are.
 But making the American flag is serious business and a task they don’t take lightly.
 Every stitch.
 Every hem.
 Every thread.
 They’re all the most important part because they make up the whole.